Beyond Advocacy: A Design Space for Replication-Related Studies: Abstract

 \section{Abstract}

-The importance of replication is often discussed and advocated -- not only in the domains of visualization and HCI, but in all scientific areas.
-When replicating a study, design decisions need to be made with regards which aspects of the original study will remain the same and which will be altered.
-We present a supporting multi-dimensional design space framework within which such decisions can be identified, categorized, compared and analyzed.
+The importance of replication is often discussed and advocated -- not only in the domains of Visualization and HCI, but in all scientific areas.
+When replicating a study, design decisions need to be made regarding which aspects of the original study will remain the same and which will be altered (and how).
+We present a multi-dimensional design space framework (REPVIS) within which such decisions can be identified, categorized and analyzed.
 The framework treats replication experimental design as a pairwise comparison problem, and represents the design by four practical dimensions defined by three comparison levels.
-The design space is therefore a framework that can be used for both retrospective characterization and prospective planning.
-We provide worked examples, and relate our framework to other attempts at describing the scope of replication studies.
+Our discussion of replication is therefore not simply advocacy: by presenting a design space we provide a concrete means by which all aspects of a replication study can be carefully planned, and which can be used to characterize and analyze existing studies.

 \ccsdesc[500]{Human-centered computing~Visualization theory, concepts and paradigms} \ccsdesc[500]{Human-centered computing~HCI design and evaluation methods}

 \printccsdesc